kihyunee/genomics_tutorial_repo/strainphlan_walk_through.md

 ```

 # Assumptions on the file locations (you have to change this according to your file locations)
-I chosed arbitrarily four sequence runs from an arbitrary gut metagenome study for this test run.\
+I chosed arbitrarily four public sequencing runs from an arbitrarily selected gut metagenome study, as test inputs.\
-Raw read sequence files (fastq.gz) were prepared here:
+Raw read sequence files (fastq.gz) were stored at these paths:
 ```
 raw_read/SRR9092032.fastq.gz
 raw_read/SRR9092033.fastq.gz